richardbarran/django-photologue/docs/pages/installation.rst

 Photologue supports `Django's site framework`_ since version 2.8.
 That means that each Gallery and each Photo can be displayed on one or more sites.

-Please bare in mind that photos don't necessarily have to be assigned to the same sites as the gallery they're belonging to: each gallery will only display the photos that are on its site.
+Please bear in mind that photos don't necessarily have to be assigned to the same sites as the gallery they're belonging to: each gallery will only display the photos that are on its site.
 When a gallery does not belong the current site but a single photo is, that photo is only accessible directly as the gallery